 - 1. All Entry is Digital this year.
 Follow the link on our website www.tvsfa.org to enter all exhibits. - 2.
 Print your receipt.
-The exhibitor is responsible for printing their receipt prior to entry day.
+The exhibitor is responsible for printing their receipt or saving a copy on their smart phone prior to entry drop off day(s).
 The exhibitor is also responsible for checking in with the receipt or entry information ready and available to be entered into the ShoWorks system.
-An entry tag must accompany each exhibit and will be printed out by Fair Staff or Volunteers at the time of entry. - 3.
-Please be sure to double check WHEN and WHERE you can enter your exhibits, as some of the Departments (formerly known as Divisions) have changed locations or merged. - 4.
-To receive help with online entries or assistance printing your exhibit receipt, the Events office staff will be available July 15-22nd during office hours.
+An EXHIBIT TAG must accompany each exhibit and will be printed out by Fair Staff or Volunteers at the time of entry drop off. - 3.
+Please be sure to double check WHEN and WHERE you can enter your exhibits, as some of the departments have changed locations or merged. - 4.
+To receive help with online entries or assistance printing your exhibit receipt, please contact our exhibits coordinator at 907-415-9563 or email exhibits@tvsfa.org.